Table of Contents

 As traders, we experience the same.
-The feeling of winning a trade and continually succeeding in the market can feel like a fireball of energy pushing us to work harder and harder in order to succeed more and more.
+The feeling of winning trade and continually succeeding in the market can feel like a fireball of energy pushing us to work harder and harder in order to succeed more and more.

 But when a bad trade comes, it can be paralyzing.
 All of our momentum can freeze up and stop.
-The key is to find more fire in those moments and thaw out the icey buildup.
+The key is to find more fire in those moments and thaw out the ice buildup.

 Even a legend like Roger admits to getting nervous at times.
-His method for overcoming these negative emotions is to let go and trust in his talent and preparation.
+His method for overcoming these negative emotions is to let go and trust his talent and preparation.
 The same should apply to you if you find yourself agonizing or anxiously fearing potential market movements.

 Finally, Roger tells us to always try our best.
 If we succeed while trying our best, we know we’ve earned something special.
-If we fail while not giving 100% then there is no one to blame for our failure but ourselves.
+If we fail while not giving 100%, then there is no one to blame for our failure but ourselves.

 If you do give 100%, there is never any reason to doubt yourself or fall into a retrospective pity party as to why things didn’t work out.
 There is much pleasure in knowing you tried your best.
-If you fail while doing so, go back to your trading plan and see what needs to be changed or tweaked.
+If you fail while doing so, go back to your trading plan, trust it, and see what needs to be changed or tweaked.
 If you need to learn more, do so.
 Whatever it takes, pick yourself up and give it the best effort you can.

 👉 If you want to receive an invitation to our live webinars, trading ideas, trading strategy, and high-quality forex articles, sign up for our Newsletter.